 PE 14.
 Basketball Skills, Beginning and Intermediate.
 3 units; third term.
 Features fundamental instruction on shooting, dribbling, passing, defensive positioning, and running an offense.
 Course includes competitive play and free-throw shooting.
 Instructors: Staff.

 PE 20.
 Fencing, Beginning.
-3 units; first term.
+3 units.
 Beginning fencing includes basic techniques of attack, defense, and counter-offense.
 Lecture topics include fencing history, strategy, scouting and analysis of opponents, and gamesmanship.
 Instructor: Staff.

 PE 24.
 Yoga, Beginning.
 3 units; first, second, third terms.
 Hatha Yoga is a system of physical postures designed to stretch and strengthen the body, calm the nervous system, and center the mind.
 It is a noncompetitive activity designed to reduce stress for improved health of body and mind while increasing flexibility, strength, and stamina, and reducing chance of athletic injury.
 Instructor: Staff.

 PE 28.
 Flying Saucers.
-3 units; first, second terms.
+3 units.
 This course is designed to provide students an opportunity to learn proper techniques, form, rules, and game play for various Frisbee activities including Frisbee golf, Frisbee tag, and Ultimate Frisbee while promoting healthy lifestyle behaviors.
 Students will also improve hand-eye coordination, agility, and foot speed.
 Instructors: Staff.

 PE 29.
 Outdoor Lawn Games.
 3 units; third term.
 Students will participate in 5 specifically chosen strategic games (Inner Tube Water Polo, Dodgeball, Bocce, Corn Hole, Flag Football) and learn basic strategy and rules, fitness and health components as well as learning how to compete in cooperative team games.
 Course requirements include great attitude, attendance and effort of having fun and trying something new while working on your coordination and general fitness.
 Instructors: Staff.

 PE 30.
 Golf, Beginning and Intermediate.
-3 units; second, third terms.
+3 units; first term.
 Beginning course covers fundamentals of the game, including rules, terminology, etiquette, basic grip, set-up, swing, and club selection for each shot.
 The following shots will be covered: full swing (irons and woods), chip, pitch, sand, and putting.
 Intermediate course will focus on swing development of specialty shots and on course play management.
 Instructors: Staff.

 PE 35.
 Diving, Beginning/Intermediate.
 3 units; third term.
 Students will learn fundamentals of springboard diving to include basic approach, and five standard dives.
 Intermediate course includes instruction in the back somersault, forward somersault, forward somersault full twist, and reverse somersault.
 Instructor: Staff.